abeldesta/Image-Classifier/README.md

 The images came resized but still high resolution.
 Also, most images came in a various different pixel size and shape.

 ## Goal
 My goal for this capstone is to build a convolution neural network to be able to take an image of artists' artwork and classify the piece to the correct artists.
 To start, I will try to correctly classify the three artists out the 50 in the dataset.
+Since my computer would be very slow to train CNNs.
+I decided to run a gpu instance that would be able to train on CNNs much better, p2.xlarge instance.

 ## EDA
 There are 31 different genres in the dataset.
 Some artists belonged in more than one genre.